stm32-periph/stm32f10/Project/Template/RIDE/readme.txt

  - Medium-density devices are STM32F101xx and STM32F103xx microcontrollers where
    the Flash memory density ranges between 32 and 128 Kbytes.
  - High-density devices are STM32F101xx and STM32F103xx microcontrollers where
    the Flash memory density ranges between 256 and 512 Kbytes.
+ - Connectivity line devices are STM32F105xx and STM32F107xx microcontrollers.

  * <h3><center>&copy; COPYRIGHT 2009 STMicroelectronics</center></h3>
  */